4paradigm/OpenMLDB/README.md

 ## 2. A Full-Stack FeatureOps Solution for Enterprises

 MLOps provides a set of practices to develop, deploy, and maintain machine learning models in production efficiently and reliably.
 As a key link, FeatureOps is responsible for feature engineering, bridging the DataOps and ModelOps.
-A closed-loop FeatureOps solution needs to cover all aspects of feature engineering, from functionalities (such as feature store, feature extraction, feature serving, feature sharing, and so on) and production requirements (such as low latency, high throughput, fault recovery, high availability, and so on).
+A closed-loop FeatureOps solution needs to cover all aspects of feature engineering, from functionalities (such as feature store, feature extraction, feature serving, feature sharing, and so on) and production requirements (such as low latency, high throughput, fault recovery, high availability, monitoring, and so on).
 OpenMLDB provides a full-stack FeatureOps solution for enterprises with great ease of use, so that feature engineering development returns to its essence: focusing on high-quality feature extraction script only and be no longer bound by engineering issues.

 <p align="center">
  <img src="images/workflow.png" alt="image-20211103103052253" width=800 />